chef-boneyard/push-jobs-cookbook/README.md

 ## linux

-The `node['push_jobs']['package_url']` attribute must be set for this recipe to download the Chef Push Jobs Client package from the URL.
+This recipe downloads and installs the Chef Push client from CHEF's public repositories.
+Setting the `node['push_jobs']['package_version']` attribute installs a specific version from the public repositories.
+Setting the `node['push_jobs']['package_url']` and `node['push_jobs']['package_checksum']` attributes together will override the default behavior and download the package from the specified URL.

 ## knife